A journal for the wall that is a material.

 Read .

-Marmorino on a hospitality lobby: the tight-grain mineral that holds at three meters
+Marmorino at architectural scale: the tight-grain mineral that holds at three meters

 Read .

-Plaster moldings on a Federal residence: a cornice, a ceiling rose, and the case for the real thing
+Plaster moldings: a cornice, a ceiling rose, and the case for the real thing

 Plaster moldings are ornamental and architectural profiles made from lime or gypsum plaster, either cast in a shop, run in place on a horsed template, or hand-modeled.
-Specify them when the room calls for ornament that reads as part of the wall.
+Specify them when the room calls for ornament that reads as part of the wall, not glued on top of it.

 Read .

-Tadelakt in a residential steam room: waterproofing without a vapor barrier
+Tadelakt for residential wet rooms: waterproofing without a vapor barrier

 Tadelakt is a Moroccan lime plaster polished with stone and saponified with olive soap into a seamless waterproof skin.
-Specified for wet rooms, steam rooms, and hammams.
+Specified for wet rooms, steam rooms, and hammams, it carries water without grout joints, vapor barriers, or tile membranes.
+The wall itself is the waterproofing.

 Read .